EGI-Federation/documentation/content/en/about/contributing/git.md

 - A local clone of your fork, containing references to your fork, its _origin_ and to the _upstream_ repository

-## Adding an SSH key to your GitHub account
+## Add an SSH key to your GitHub account

 The most convenient way to authenticate with GitHub is to use SSH keys over the SSH protocol.